Medicare PACE Program Overview

 Applicants must be a minimum of 55 years old.

-- Have income under 300% of the Federal Benefit Rate, which as of 2019, is $2,313 / month.
+• Have income under 300% of the Federal Benefit Rate – $2,829 / month.

-- Have assets valued at $2,000 or less (not including their home).
+• Have assets valued at $2,000 or less (excluding the primary home)

 Additional PACE Program Benefits